• Skip to primary navigation

 Fresh figs should be soft, yielding to pressure when gently squeezed.
 Look for ones with stems still attached and holding strong - loose stems are usually a sign they are overripe.

 Unlike most fruit, where wrinkled skin is a sign of being overripe, plump but slightly wrinkled figs are the best kind.
-But pass up figs that look shrunken or ones that have sap seeping from cracks - those are overripe.
+But pass up figs that look shrunken or ones that have sap seeping from cracks - those are bad and overripe.

 If the skin and stem are really firm and shiny, it is less ripe and likely picked too soon.
 However, if you aren't going to use the figs for a few days, these might be best for you as they will last longer at home (if they lack flavor, drizzle honey on them or bake into a dessert).